 "What?"
 Frank stopped.
 "Why?"

-"Well," Henry said sheepishly, rubbing the back of his neck.
+"Well," Henry said sheepishly, scratching the back of his neck.
 "They were sort of fired.
 The government gave them an ultimatum, but they chose unemployment rather than joining us.
 There'll be quite a few of them out for blood, just to warn you."

 "What if they expose—"